WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 * Overhead of adding extra capacity may *reduce* capacity of existing system during the transition time.

+Aside: You're probably also adding storage space to the system by making your cluster bigger.

 #### Solution 2b: Load shedding

-This is another way to increase the `Departure Rate` side of our service equation.
-These strategies include:
+"Load shedding" is another way to increase the `Departure Rate` side of our service equation.
+Load shedding implementations can include:

-* Drop the request/query/packet.
-Literally, do nothing.
+* Do not compute the requested value, but instead send an immediate reply to the client ... usually a reply that also signals that the system is overloaded.
+(Whether clients actually act upon the overload signal is a worthwhile question to ask.)
 * Choose an alternative computation that requires less time.
   * If the service is text search, then only search 10% of the text corpus instead of the full 100%.
   * If the service calculates square roots with 25 digits of precision, then reduce the precision to 5 digits instead.
-* Do not compute the requested value, but instead send an immediate reply to the client that signals that the system is overloaded.
+* Drop the request (or query or packet).
+Do nothing more, literally, as quickly as possible.

 ### Solution 3: Decrease the Arrival Rate